LongJohnCoder/scheme.forth.jl/README.md

     ;; M-Eval input:

-At this point you can start entering Scheme commands... but be prepared to wait a while for the result.
-After all, when evaluating commands in the MCE you are running a program in a Scheme interpreter running inside another Scheme interpreter which is itself running on a Forth system that is implemented atop the Julia numerical computing environment.  **That's three levels of abstraction more than a native Julia program experiences**, so some delay is to be expected!
+At this point you can start entering Scheme commands... but be prepared to wait a while for each result.
+After all, when evaluating commands in the MCE you are running a program in a Scheme interpreter running inside another Scheme interpreter which is itself running on a Forth system that is implemented atop a virtual register machine running in the Julia numerical computing environment.  **That's four levels of abstraction more than a native Julia program experiences**, so some delay is to be expected!

 For instance, the following example from SICP defines and demonstrates a recursive list append procedure: